Villa Paradiso

 On Part 1 of this blog entry you can read more about the flora in Alexander Humboldt National Park.

 Taco Bay is an integral part of Humboldt Park.
-Few travelers opt for the boat ride in this bay considered to be a “simply sublime” place by the wonderful Caroline Krauze, a blogger specializing in family travel (Voyage Family) whose family we had the pleasure to host for a few days at Villa Paradiso.
+Few travellers opt for the boat ride in this bay considered to be a “simply sublime” place by the wonderful Caroline Krauze, a French blogger specializing in family travel (Voyage Family).

-Bahía de Taco Bay (1) • Parque Humboldt • Baracoa Cuba
+Baie de Taco • Parc National Alexandre de Humboldt • Baracoa Cuba

 The boat ride is 2 km long along the bay shores (don’t panic – it won’t be you who’ll do the rowing, but a physically fit member of Humboldt Park’s staff!)